 Dance to a song like no one is watching or have a dance party with your kids.
 Sing your favorite song like you are trying out for “America’s Got Talent.”
 Bust out your best air guitar moves to some awesome rock songs.
 Basically, listen to and enjoy music as much as you can.
 It really is the best mood enhancer.

 5. Music Helps You Feel A Sense of Accomplishment

 Not only is listening and enjoying music important but learning a musical instrument is too.
 Learning a musical instrument helps people find a sense of accomplishment they may not have experienced with anything else.

 Learning an instrument makes you feel like you tried something new and found success.
 Take a look at violins, cellos, and other classical instruments and practice playing.
 Make sure to select high-quality violin strings as well to help you recognize your progress.

 Learning to play an instrument gives meaning to your life and makes you want to be better at your craft.
 Not only that, learning an instrument

 - helps improve cognitive skills

 So, knowing all this, why not learn to play an instrument?
 It really is never too late.

 What are your favorite ways to enjoy music?
-Do you notice music helps you improve your mood, motivation, relaxation, sense of accomplishment, and focus?
+Do you notice music improves your mood, motivation, relaxation, sense of accomplishment, and focus?
 Leave your thoughts in the comments section below.
-Also, do not forget to subscribe with us for more posts.
+Also, do not forget to subscribe to us for more posts.

-This is a guest post by Jessica Perest, who is a music teacher, piano instructor, and music education blogger at thedomesticmusician.
+This is a guest post by Jessica Perest, a music teacher, piano instructor, and music education blogger at TheDomesticMusician.
 She is a mom of 3 little dudes and wife to one tall dude.
-She’s a Netflix binging, sushi eating, worship band playing, nature-loving, football watching kind of gal.
+She’s a Netflix binging, sushi-eating, worship band playing, nature-loving, football watching kind of gal.
 Jessica LOVES teaching and inspiring others and is in love with all things music.